*click any image in this post to get this resource*

 As outlined in the included teacher guide, you should think aloud about how text features you are seeing and how they are helping you comprehend the text.

 Some articles are one page.
 Some are two.
 Each article is accompanied by four comprehension questions that are aligned to the standards chosen for that day to focus on.
-Remind students to give text-based answered.
+Remind students to give text-based answers.
 Reread the text as needed to support students that are having trouble recalling details.
 You may only need to reread one section of the text for support.

 After you have repeated this format for 8 days (reading 8 different articles and rotating the standards being focused on daily), students will show what they have learned by creating their own nonfiction article.
 They will use different text features to demonstrate their understanding.
 They will use the same theme as the magazine they read from: colors.
 (Each issue will have a different theme.